instrumentisto/rust-incubator/orientation.md

 Please be **respectful and polite** to peers and mentors.

 > 💡 Advice: mutual support is our *value*.
 Don't underestimate the importance of soft skills.

-### Deadlines

-__Soft Deadline: Thursday 23:59__
-- By this time, you should have submitted your latest version of the PR
-- If you do not do this, you get a foul
-- Mentors check your PR over the next day or two, and by Sunday you receive an aprove
-- 3 fouls received means expulsion from the bootcamp
-> 💡 If you still have corrections to make after Thursday, you can make them before the hard deadline - but this is also a foul (so try to have the final version of your PR by Thursday)

-__Hard deadline: Sunday 23:59__
-- If by this time you still haven't submitted your PR or made the last edits, you are out of the bootcamp

 ### Expulsion